toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2022/introduction-to-spm-artifact-bundles/index.md

 ---
 type: post
-slug: introduction-to-spm-artifact-bundles
 title: Introduction to SPM artifact bundles
 description: In this tutorial I'm going to show you how to use the new binary target related artifact bundle using the Swift package manager.
 publication: 2022-05-24 16:20:00
-tags: Swift, SPM
+tags:
+    - swift-package-manager
 authors:
     - tibor-bodecs
 ---

 ## Binary targets and modern Swift packages